carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 >
 {: .challenge}

-With the ability to synchronize your changes between GitHub and your local, the next step is to explore options for publishing your research paper.
+With the ability to synchronize your changes between GitHub and your local repo, the next step is to explore options for publishing your research paper.

 {% include links.md %}